Last Updated: 2/6/23 | February 6th, 2023

 However, for that price, you can score a truck that can go anywhere and has comfortable roof tents that can accommodate four people — which is the best way to get one heck of a safari for an affordable price.
 (We self-drove into the Okavango Delta and got further than any backpacker or overland tour could ever go.)

 Keep in mind that distances are vast in Africa, so you’ll be covering some major ground getting from point to point.
 Southern Africa is bigger than all of Europe, so expect to budget about $150–225 USD a week for fuel, depending on how fast you move and the distances covered.
+Gas prices fluctuate widely so check prices beforehand to better estimate your expenses.

 While these numbers may be difficult for a solo traveler, a group of friends together can make an African road trip very cheap.
 Obviously, the cost per person goes down with the more travel companions you add.
 If you don’t have travel partners, try joining groups on Facebook like Backpacking Africa.